3.6. Include packages in build

 |cmake -C ../cmake/presets/all_off.cmake [OPTIONS] ../cmake||disable all packages|

 Running cmake this way manipulates the variable cache in your current build directory.
-You can combine presets and options with multiple cmake runs.
+You can combine multiple presets and options in a single cmake run, or change settings incrementally by running cmake with new flags.

 Make shortcuts for installing many packages: